iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 into `roc.json` for an additional plot.

 > DVC doesn't force you to use any specific file names, nor does it enforce a
 > format or structure of a metrics or plots file.
-It's completely user- and
+It's completely
-> case-defined.
+> user/case-defined.
 R to `dvc metrics` and `dvc plots` for more details.

 You can view tracked metrics and plots with DVC.
 Let's start with the metrics: